JAruliah/stock-watch/README.md

 npm run scss
 ```

-* To instakk all dependencies run:
+* To install all dependencies run:

 ```
 cd client